Alcove walk models for parabolic Mirkovi\'c-Vilonen intersections and branching to Levi subgroups: Introduction

 In the same way, Theorem \ref{Thm_B}(2), Theorem \ref{main_thm_B}(2), and Theorem \ref{Tensor_AW_model}(2) can be seen as giving purely alcove-walk versions of some results of Littelmann expressed using the Littelmann Path Model \cite{Li95}.

 {\bf Acknowledgments:} I thank Ulrich G\"{o}rtz, João Lourenço, Shrawan Kumar, Elizabeth Milicevi\'{c}, Sian Nie, and Thibaud van den Hove for very helpful comments, suggestions, and questions about a preliminary version of this article.
 I owe a special debt to Elizabeth Milicevi\'c for teaching me how to make pictures such as the one in Figure \ref{fig:fig1}.
 I thank Jeffrey Adams for his crucial help with Example \ref{branching_counterexample}.
+I am especially grateful to Wenzhuo Wang for discovering an error in an earlier version of this article.
 I am grateful to the anonymous referees for their helpful comments and suggestions.